peteroupc/html3dutil/doc/H3DU.Math.md

 * [vec3reflect](#H3DU.Math.vec3reflect)<br>Returns a vector that reflects off a surface.
 * [vec3scale](#H3DU.Math.vec3scale)<br>Multiplies each element of a 3-element vector by a factor.
-* [vec3scaleInPlace](#H3DU.Math.vec3scaleInPlace)<br>Multiplies each element of a 3-element vector by a factor, so that the vector points in the same direction but its length is multiplied by the given factor.
+* [vec3scaleInPlace](#H3DU.Math.vec3scaleInPlace)<br>Multiplies each element of a 3-element vector by a factor, so that the vector is parallel to the old vector but its length is multiplied by the given factor.
 * [vec3sub](#H3DU.Math.vec3sub)<br>Subtracts the second vector from the first vector and returns a new vector with the result.